 - For treatment, thin down 2 to 3 drops oregano oil with a small quantity of carrier oil.
 Apply it right under your tongue for about 10 minutes.
 Do this several times during the day.

 - As prevention, apply 1 to 4 drops directly under the tongue for a minute.
-Drink a glass of water afterwards.
+Drink a glass of water afterward.

 - In the morning, thin out 3 drops of oregano oil in some carrier oil.
 Rub it on the buttocks, focusing on the lower spine area and covering a 2 to 4-inch span.
 Repeat at night.